 - $3.15 million settlement for a Chicago Police Officer who suffered an injury to his eye resulting in partial loss of vision

 - $3.7 million for the family of a young woman who died as a result of negligent medical care

 - $2.5 million settlement in a trucking negligence case

 He and his colleagues at McNabola & Associates have obtained almost $75 million in verdicts and settlements on behalf of injured clients.
 Ted has published extensively in trial practice and is a frequent speaker at legal education seminars.
-He has also contributed to the Illinois Institute of Continuing Legal Education (IICLE) legal textbook with his chapter on liens in medical malpractice cases — titled “Liens” and coauthored by Attorney Terry Nofsinger.
+He has also contributed to the Illinois Institute of Continuing Legal Education (IICLE) legal textbook by writing a chapter on liens — titled “Liens” and coauthored by Attorney Terry Nofsinger.